scala2ts/scala2ts-sbt/README.md

 No need to mess with running any SBT tasks, once you run `compile` the Typescript interfaces are emitted to your `outDir`.

+## Transpiling The Emitted Typescript (tsTranspile)

+The `scala2ts-core` compiler plugin emits a Typescript implementation file (`.ts`) versus a declaration file (`.d.ts`).

+A declaration file can be consumed by any Typescript project with relative ease while consuming an implementation file, usually through an npm module, causes issues when compiling your project.
+This is because most frontend build tooling expects npm modules to be transplied and in vanilla Javascript (unless you tune your bundlers correctly).

+This plugin ships with the ability to transpile the emitted implementation file using the shipped WebJar typescript compiler using the `tsTranspile` task.
+You shouldn't need to have `tsc` or `node` installed locally for this to work as it leverages the `sbt-js-engine` plugin (and will fallback to the Trireme node runtime if `node` is not found locally)

+This task produces a transpiled `.js` file as well as a `.d.ts` declaration file that is then safe to publish or consume locally in any Typescript or Javascript project.

 ## Configuration